Emergency communications - EMTEL - a multifaceted concept

 Terrestrial and satellite radio/TV broadcasting and Internet services provide means for dissemination of information to the general public, in particular in hazardous and disaster situations.

 Communications means may also be increasingly used as parts of various community functions such as health services (e.g. remote patient monitoring to reduce need for hospitalization).

 EMTEL standardization is important

 The organization of emergency and public safety services may vary from country to country, depending on how the society is structured.
 Citizens are increasingly mobile.
-They travel for business, for holidays, etc. In order to provide an optimum level of security and accessibility to these citizens in emergency situations, the emergency telecommunications services need harmonization.
+They travel for business, for holiday, etc. In order to provide an optimum level of security and accessibility to these citizens in emergency situations, the emergency communications services need harmonization.

-Likewise, to be able to cooperatively utilize the public safety resources of different countries in an effective manner, not only at cross-border operations but also at joint operations in disaster situations, telecommunications networks and equipment must be able to cooperate.
+Likewise, to be able to cooperatively utilize the public safety resources of different countries in an effective manner, not only at cross-border operations but also at joint operations in disaster situations, communications networks and equipment shall be able to cooperate.

-Coordinated standardization activities are necessary, not only between those technical committees within a Standards Development Organization (SDO) that address the various telecommunications solutions that support emergency telecommunications, but also in the form of collaboration between the various SDOs.
+Coordinated standardization activities are necessary, not only between those technical committees within a Standards Development Organization (SDO) that address the various communications solutions that support emergency communications, but also in the form of collaboration between the various SDOs.

 Current work programme and documents published by SC EMTEL available here.